All Products

 Methods to reduce the backup storage fee

-The free quota varies based on the storage capacity of your RDS instance.
-If your RDS instance uses local disks and you expand the storage capacity of your RDS instance from 150 GB to 300 GB, the free quota is increased from 75 GB to 150 GB.
+The free quota is related to the storage capacity.
+For example, if you scale up the storage capacity from 150 GB to 300 GB, the free quota increases from 75 GB to 150 GB.

 Billing FAQ

-The backup feature of RDS instances is enabled by default and cannot be disabled.
-However, you can modify the automatic backup strategies of your RDS instance to delete existing backup files or reduce the number of new backup files.
-For more information, see Delete backup files or reduce the size of backup files.
+A: The default backup feature of ApsaraDB RDS is enabled by default and cannot be disabled.
+However, you can delete existing backup files or reduce the generation of new backup files by modifying the automatic backup policy.
+For more information, see Delete or reduce backup files.

 • Why am I charged for backup storage even if the total size of the backup files of my RDS instance does not exceed the free quota for backup storage?